juliankotrba/ps-assignment3/README.md

 Listening on http://localhost:8000
 ```

-The tests can be started with the following command
+The tests can be started with the following command inside the root directory

 ```console
 foo@bar:~$ elm-test